artmetla/DejaView/docs/concepts/config.md

 On Android, there are some caveats around using `adb shell`

-* Ctrl+C, which normally causes a graceful termination of the trace, is not propagated by ADB when using `adb shell perfetto` but only when using an interactive PTY-based session via `adb shell`.
+* Ctrl+C, which normally causes a graceful termination of the trace, is not propagated by ADB when using `adb shell dejaview` but only when using an interactive PTY-based session via `adb shell`.
-* On non-rooted devices before Android 12, the config can only be passed as `cat config | adb shell perfetto -c -` (-: stdin) because of over-restrictive SELinux rules.
-Since Android 12 `/data/misc/perfetto-configs` can be used for storing configs.
+* On non-rooted devices before Android 12, the config can only be passed as `cat config | adb shell dejaview -c -` (-: stdin) because of over-restrictive SELinux rules.
+Since Android 12 `/data/misc/dejaview-configs` can be used for storing configs.
-* On devices before Android 10, adb cannot directly pull `/data/misc/perfetto-traces`.
+* On devices before Android 10, adb cannot directly pull `/data/misc/dejaview-traces`.
 Use
-  `adb shell cat /data/misc/perfetto-traces/trace > trace` to work around.
+  `adb shell cat /data/misc/dejaview-traces/trace > trace` to work around.
-* When capturing longer traces, e.g. in the context of benchmarks or CI, use `PID=$(perfetto --background)` and then `kill $PID` to stop.
+* When capturing longer traces, e.g. in the context of benchmarks or CI, use `PID=$(dejaview --background)` and then `kill $PID` to stop.

 ## Other resources